jonasoesch/p9/paper.md

 Research on visual tracking explores how people track objects when the objects are moving.
 Participants typically have to track the position of several individual objects (circles or rectangles) or a group of objects under different conditions.
 These experiments have revealed several, sometimes surprising, properties of the human perception:

-*Animation speed*: Higher animation speeds do not strongly influence tracking ability. [@Franconeri-10:trackingmultiple]
+*Animation speed*: Higher animation speeds do not strongly influence tracking ability [@Franconeri-10:trackingmultiple].

 *Distance traveled*: Longer distances traveled make objects harder to track [@Franconeri-10:trackingmultiple]

-*Number of objects*: In typical situations, four objects can be tracked in parallel. [@Yantis-92:multielementvisuala]
+*Number of objects*: In typical situations, four objects can be tracked in parallel [@Yantis-92:multielementvisuala].

-*Unpredictable paths*: Have only a minimal impact on tracking performance. [@Chevalier-14:notsostaggeringeffect]
+*Unpredictable paths*: Have only a minimal impact on tracking performance [@Chevalier-14:notsostaggeringeffect].

 *Occlusion*: Doesn't impair tracking when it can be interpreted as "one object disappears" behind another [@Scholl-99:trackingmultiple]

 *Crowding*: When objects that need to be tracked get close to each other, tracking performance is impaired.  [@Chevalier-14:notsostaggeringeffect]

-*Multiple objects are tracked as one convex area*: Deformation of this area as well as distractors entering the convex area lead to impaired tracking performance. [@Yantis-92:multielementvisuala, @Chevalier-14:notsostaggeringeffect]
+*Multiple objects are tracked as one convex area*: Deformation of this area as well as distractors entering the convex area lead to impaired tracking performance [@Yantis-92:multielementvisuala, @Chevalier-14:notsostaggeringeffect].

 The above results show that object tracking happens through a complex interplay of the different levels of the visual system.
 While they give some indications on how the visual system processes information, the findings are hard to operationalize in animation designs because they will often be in conflict with the content that should be depicted.
 The *distance travelled* , for example, is often given by the data that is being depicted in two charts and can not be influenced.
 The next section will discuss a few concrete propositions to increase the apprehension of animated transitions.